We care, and it shows!

 Types Of Lawsuits That Can Be Instituted Under Truck Accidents

-This lawsuit is instituted where the truck accident was due to the driver’s negligence.
+This lawsuit is instituted when the truck accident was due to the driver’s negligence.
 Various traffic rules regulate the conduct of truck drivers while on the road.
 However, most of the accidents that occur result from the drivers’ disregard of the traffic rules.

 A truck accident can result from the driver’s error where; the driver was driving under the influence of drugs, careless driving, driving beyond the speed limit, driver fatigue, not performing inspections, and disregarding traffic rules.
 The common cause of truck accidents is driver fatigue because these drivers often drive for long distances, and they rarely have time to get enough rest.